Half Of 2 2 3

 Scientific or Theoretical Perspective

 From a theoretical standpoint, the phrase "half of 2 2 3" touches on the concept of ambiguity in mathematical notation.
 In mathematics, clarity is crucial, and expressions should be written in a way that leaves no room for misinterpretation.
-However, in real-world scenarios, people often use shorthand or informal language, which can lead to confusion.
+That said, in real-world scenarios, people often use shorthand or informal language, which can lead to confusion.

 Common Mistakes or Misunderstandings